byDagor/Dagor-Brushless-Controller/docs/example_projects/haptic_control.md

 ## Software

 Wire each set-up on its own test station (3D printed base) as described in the [*getting started* section](https://bydagor.github.io/Dagor-Brushless-Controller/getting_started).
-Navigate int the [Github repository](https://github.com/byDagor/Dagor-Brushless-Controller) to the [examples folder](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Examples) and find the Haptic example, download both codes and open each one on the Arduino IDE.
+In the project's[Github repository](https://github.com/byDagor/Dagor-Brushless-Controller) navigate to the [examples folder](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Examples) and find the Haptic example, download both codes and open each one on the Arduino IDE.
 The code for each controller is in essence the basic firmware with two modifications:

 - ESP-NOW communication between the two controllers; each controller is sending a packet with its rotor angular position to the other.
 - Control law that takes its motor's angular position and the other's angular position and tries to maintain the same angular position between the two motors.